Waze Is Offering a New Feature EV Drivers Will Love - NewsBreak

-The new feature introduces information on EV charger locations to help users find routes that include the stations.

-DON'T MISS: Ford Has Applied for a Patent That Will Freak Out People Who Miss Their Car Payments

-Waze, owned by Alphabet's Google ( GOOGL ) , also adds the ability to tailor charging station search results to a driver's specific EV model.
+Waze, owned by Alphabet's Google ( GOOGL ) - Get Free Report , also adds the ability to tailor charging station search results to a driver's specific EV model.

 "All you need to do is enter your electric vehicle details plus the plug type it uses into the app and it will only show charging stations along your route that are relevant to you," explains Pocket-lint .
 "It should save you the pain of driving to a particular stop, only to find that it doesn't have the facilities your car needs."